jakobhautop/nomercy/spec.md

     - Delays pause issuance of commands that target a blocked resource; paused commands are retried at the next step once all relevant delays expire.
     - Canonical fault ordering is applied per step before execution; when multiple faults affect the same step, scheduler executes them in canonical order and records no-ops explicitly for replay.
     - Shrinker replays using the same scheduler; normalized fault schedules ensure shrink steps map 1:1 to replay steps even when timing ties occur.
+  Retry and timeout handling (per command):
+    - `init`: retryable once on `retryable=true` or timeout; the system must return identical initial state.
+Timeout followed by retry is recorded with `timeout=true` then `retry=true` in trace.
+    - `apply`: retryable with bounded attempts; idempotent requirement enforced by invariant comparison between attempts.
+Retries after faults such as `io_error@step` are explicitly recorded.
+    - `crash`: retryable once on timeout/retryable error; repeated crashes must emit identical persisted `state`.
+If a crash fault is scheduled, the crash command still must respond with `{ok:true,state}` unless the fault prevents execution, in which case the engine records `fatal=crash_unrecoverable`.
+    - `restore`: retryable once; idempotent reconstruction from the provided `state` is mandatory.
+Timeout escalates to fatal on second occurrence.
+    - `observe`: retryable once; must be pure.
+Faults targeting observe (e.g., crash@step) cause the scheduler to issue crash handling before continuing.
+    - `shutdown`: never retried; timeout is fatal.
+  Examples under faults:
+    - Timeout on observe: engine marks the step as `timeout`, retries observe once; second timeout => protocol error (exit code 2) with repro entry noting `command=observe`, `timeout_count=2`.
+    - Crash during crash command: if a crash fault is injected at the crash step, engine still expects the adapter’s crash response; absence is treated as fatal mismatch and logged.
+    - Restore after delayed resources: delays block issuance until released; once restore is issued, a retryable error leads to one retry with identical `state` payload captured in trace.

 SIMULATION LOOP:
   - Choose seed